webalys-hq/streamlinehq-npm/README.md

     - `secret`: your private npm token which is taken from [Streamline developer page](https://app.streamlinehq.com/profile/developer)
 6. Finally, install the package in your project with npm or npm `npm install @streamlinehq/streamlinehq`.

 It will execute the `postinstall` script which will fetch the graphical assets.
-The requested images in a form of SVG files will be put in the package's `images` folder.
+The requested images in a form of SVG files will be put in the package's `img` folder.
 After this you will be able to import those images as usual in your project, eg:
 ```jsx
 // This is just an svg file.
 You can then use it in your <img> tag.
 import checkCircle1 from '@streamlinehq/streamlinehq/img/streamline-bold/check-circle-1-jUA7gT.svg'